rsingh25/kafka-js-client/kafka-demo.md

 ### How to install

-- Add the bin folder to path.
+- Add producer.js and consumer.js using node

 # Demo Setup